2020 Ditrău xenophobic incident: February

-On 1 February, approximately 300 people gathered at a meeting in the Cultural House in Ditrău.
-The bakery owners did not participate although they were asked to attend insistently.
-They, however, sent a letter to the inhabitants in which they, among other things, apologized for not warning them of the arrival of foreigners.
+On 1 February, approximately 300 people gathered at a meeting in the Culture House in Ditrău.
+The bakery owners did not participate, although they had been asked insistently to attend.
+They, however, sent a letter to the inhabitants in which they, among other things, apologized for not notifying them in advance of the arrival of foreigners.
 During the discussion, it was revealed that there had previously been a deep conflict between the company owners and the locals, and that this incident had only aggravated the situation between them.
-Protestants expressed dissatisfaction with the employers' attitude towards some of the workers who had been there at the company and the salary they had received.
-The financial newspaper Ziarul Financiar stated that, based on the public data of the company, the 90 workers were being paid the Romanian minimum wage of the time.
+Protesters expressed dissatisfaction with the employers' attitude towards some of the company workers and the salary they had received.
+The financial newspaper Ziarul Financiar stated that, based on the public data of the company, the 90 workers were being paid the minimum wage.

 During the meeting, locals insisted that they did not want immigrants in the village, nor did they want the two Sri Lankans to touch the bread.
-Fearing that the incident could escalate, employers of the bakery reported that, although both workers will be kept, they will be transferred to another stage of the production process.
-In addition, they also informed locals that if enough workers could be hired from nearby areas in the next half-year, the bakery would stop looking for people abroad.
-Locals did not clarify whether or not they accepted the company's responses, but agreed to send a petition to the directors with all their wishes on 3 February.
-On the day of the meeting, the workers moved to Gheorgheni. Ștefan Mandachi, an economist, offered them job in Suceava to relocate, this one being followed by more offers.
+Fearing that the incident might escalate, the employers announced that, although both workers would be retained, they would be transferred to a different stage of the production process.
+In addition, they also informed the locals that if enough workers could be hired from nearby areas in the next half-year, the bakery would stop looking for people abroad.
+Locals did not clarify whether or not they accepted this, but agreed to send a petition to the directors with all their demands on 3 February.
+On the day of the meeting, the workers moved to Gheorgheni. Ștefan Mandachi, a businessman, offered them jobs in Suceava, this one being followed by more offers.

-On 2 February, after the National Council for Combating Discrimination ordered to be notified in case of relocation of the two Sri Lankans to another stage of the production, the company directors announced that the workers will retain their initial workplace.
+On 2 February, after the National Council for Combating Discrimination ordered to be notified in case of relocation of the two Sri Lankans to another stage of the production, the company directors announced that the workers would retain their initial work.
 Furthermore, they also announced that some of the other workers of the bakery were being threatened for collaborating with the foreigners.
-In a press release, the employers described several of the threats the locals were sending to the immigrants, including the slogan published in the Facebook group Să dăm foc ca în annul ’90 ("Let's set fire like in the 90s", referring to the ethnic clashes of Târgu Mureș), stating that they intended to set the bakery on fire.
-Also, one of the bakery's businessperson announced that due to the incident of the past days, another bakery that was planned to be built in Ditrău with funds of the European Union will be built elsewhere.
+In a press release, the employers described several of the threats the locals were sending to the immigrants, including the slogan published in the Facebook group Să dăm foc ca în anul ’90 ("Let's set fire like in 1990", referring to the ethnic clashes of Târgu Mureș), stating that they would set the bakery on fire.
+Also, one of the bakery's businesspeople announced that due to the incident of the past days, another bakery that was planned to be built in Ditrău with funds from the European Union would be built elsewhere.